Clash by Night: Plot

-Mae Doyle returns to her hometown, the fishing town of Monterey, California, after 10 years on the East Coast.
-Joe, her fisherman brother, is not pleased to see her, but accepts her back into the family home.
-His girlfriend Peggy is more welcoming.
-When Joe asks Mae about the rich man she had been seeing, she explains that he was a married politician.
-He died and left her some money, but his wife and relatives took her to court and won.
+Mae Doyle returns to her hometown of Monterey, California, after 10 years on the East Coast.
+Joe, her fisherman brother, is unhappy to see her but accepts her back into the family home.
+His girlfriend, Peggy, welcomes Mae.
+When Joe asks Mae about the rich man whom she had been seeing, she explains that he was a married politician.
+He died and left her some money, but his wife and relatives sued her and won.

 Mae begins to date Jerry D'Amato, a good-natured, unsophisticated fisherman with his own boat.
-Almost immediately, Mae despises Jerry's friend, Earl Pfeiffer, a bitter, dissatisfied film projectionist.
-Mae's politician lover had made her feel more confident in herself; in stark contrast, Earl has a low opinion of women and makes no attempt to hide it.
-His wife is a vaudeville performer who is frequently away on tour, and Earl suspects she is unfaithful.
+She despises Jerry's friend Earl Pfeiffer, a bitter, dissatisfied film projectionist.
+In stark contrast to Mae's politician lover, who had made her feel confident in herself, Earl has a low opinion of women and makes no attempt to hide it.
+His wife is a vaudeville performer who is frequently away on tour, and he suspects that she is unfaithful.

-Despite Mae's opinion of Earl, he senses a kindred and restless spirit between the two of them.
-Jerry is oblivious to the attraction and soon asks Mae to marry him, despite her warning that she is not good for him.
-Mae accepts, in spite of the fact that she does not love or even respect her future husband; she does so for security and in the hope that she can change.
+Jerry asks Mae to marry him, but she warns him that she is not good for him.
+Mae and Earl acknowledge that an attraction exists between them, but Mae opts not to explore it.
+She instead chooses to accept Jerry's proposal, seeking security and hoping that she can change.

-A year after having a baby girl with Jerry, Mae becomes bored and restless.
-Earl, now divorced, makes a move on Mae.
-She resists at first, but then begins an affair with him.
-Jerry's uncle Vince, who bears a grudge against Mae, knows of the affair and tells his disbelieving nephew.
-When Jerry confronts the couple, Mae admits that she wants to leave Jerry to be with Earl.
+About a year later, Mae and Jerry are raising a baby girl, when a very drunk Earl shows up at their house and sleeps over.
+After Jerry leaves the following morning, Earl forcefully advances on Mae.
+She initially resists but then begins an affair with him.
+Jerry's uncle Vince, who bears a grudge against Mae, is aware of the affair and informs his disbelieving nephew.
+When Jerry confronts the couple, Mae admits that she intends to leave Jerry to be with Earl.

-After a few drinks and some prodding by Vince, Jerry finds and starts strangling Earl until Mae arrives and breaks up the fight.
-Jerry leaves, horrified that he came close to killing his friend.
-When Mae goes home to take her baby away, she finds the crib empty.
-Earl tries to coax Mae to leave with him anyway, without the baby, but Mae refuses.
-After trading bitter recriminations, she breaks up with him.
-Later, Mae repents and convinces Jerry to take her back.
+After a few drinks and some prodding by Vince, Jerry finds and starts strangling Earl until Mae arrives and intervenes, prompting Jerry to leave.
+Mae returns home to take her baby, but finds the crib empty.
+Earl suggests that they leave without taking the baby, but Mae refuses and instead ends the relationship.
+Mae goes to Jerry and convinces him to reconcile.